Bond energy

 O-H 463 O=O 495

-The units of bond energy are kilojoules per mole (kJmol-1).
-You can see from the table above that to break 1 mole of C-H bond requires an input of 413 kJ of heat energy or when 1 mole of C-H bonds are formed then 413 kJ of heat energy will be released.
+The units of bond energy are kilojoules per mole (kJ mol-1).
+You can see from the table above that to break 1 mole of C-H bonds requires an input of 413 kJ of energy and when 1 mole of C-H bonds are formed then 413 kJ of energy will be released.
 Remember the law of conservation of energy which states that energy cannot be created or destroyed e.g. consider the C-H bonds in methane.

 3D model showing all the C-H bond energies in methane.